marsbard/puppet-alfresco/README.md

 	Please choose an index number to edit, I to install, or Q to quit ->

-If you choose a parameter you will see a short help message, and the current default value will be shown prior to your entry prompt:
+If you choose a parameter you will see a short help message, and the current default value will be shown prior to your entry prompt, pressing enter without typing anything will accept the previous value, whether it is a default or a previous answer, as your current answer:

 	Please choose an index number to edit, I to install, or Q to quit -> 2